chrthomsen/pygrametl/docs/examples/dimensions.rst

 :class:`.TypeOneSlowlyChangingDimension` allows the creation of a type 1 slowly changing dimension.
 The dimension is based on :class:`.CachedDimension`, albeit with a few differences.
-The primary difference between the two classes besides the additional method :meth:`scdensure`, is that :class:`.TypeOneSlowlyChangingDimension` always caches rows when they are inserted.
-This is done to minimize the number of round trips to the database needed for :meth:`scdensure` to increase its throughput.
+The primary difference between the two classes besides the additional method :meth:`.TypeOneSlowlyChangingDimension.scdensure`, is that :class:`.TypeOneSlowlyChangingDimension` always caches rows when they are inserted.
+This is done to minimize the number of round trips to the database needed for :meth:`.TypeOneSlowlyChangingDimension.scdensure` to increase its throughput.
 The user must also specify the sequence of attributes to use for looking up keys as :attr:`.lookupatts`, and can optionally specify the sequence of type 1 slowly changing attributes :attr:`.type1atts`.
 If :attr:`.type1atts` is not given it will default to all attributes minus :attr:`.lookupatts`.
 The sequences :attr:`.lookupatts` and :attr:`.lookupatts` must be disjoint and an error will be raised if they are not.
 As caching is used to increase to speedup lookups, it is assumed that the database does not change or add any attribute values to the rows.
 For example, a default value set by RDBMS and automatic type coercion can break this assumption.

 .. code-block:: python